Shopping cart theory

-The shopping cart theory is an Internet meme which judges a person's ethics by whether they return a shopping cart to its designated cart corral or deposit area.
+The shopping cart theory originated in a study published by Science in 2008 and has since become an Internet meme.
+The theory judges a person's ethics by whether they return a shopping cart to its designated cart corral or deposit area.
 The concept became viral online after a 2020 Internet meme which posits that shopping carts present a litmus test for a person's capability of self-control and governance, as well as a way to judge one's moral character.
-Detractors of the theory have cited various reasons why returning a cart is unfavorable, with concerns about leaving children unattended as one of the more commonly referenced.
+Detractors of the theory have sought various reasons for why returning a cart is unfavorable, such as leaving children unattended as one of the more commonly referenced.

-The shopping cart is the ultimate litmus test for whether a person is capable of self-governing.
-To return the shopping cart is an easy, convenient task and one we all recognize as the correct, appropriate thing to do.
-To return the shopping cart is objectively right.
-There are no situations other than dire emergencies in which a person is not able to return their cart.
-Simultaneously, it is not illegal to abandon your shopping cart.
-Therefore, the shopping cart presents itself as the apex example of whether a person will do what is right without being forced to do it.

-No one will punish you for not returning the shopping cart, no one will fine you, or kill you for not returning the shopping cart.
-You gain nothing by returning the shopping cart.
-You must return the shopping cart out of the goodness of your own heart.
-You must return the shopping cart because it is the right thing to do.
-Because it is correct.
-The Shopping Cart Theory, therefore, is a great litmus test on whether a person is a good or bad member of society.

-Background and meme
+Background

 Shopping carts are a common fixture in retailing environments.
 The theory is primarily based upon the fact that a majority of retailers have historically offered no incentive for customers to return a shopping cart to a cart corral after use, and no disincentive for not returning the cart.
 The cart return system in place at these retailers is fully voluntary, with no external incentive for or against returning the cart and is therefore, as proponents of the theory argue, a test of moral character.
 Alternatively, some retailers (particularly European retailers) have implemented cart deposits which involve customers inserting a coin to receive a cart for use while shopping.
 The coin is only then returned upon the customer returning the cart to the deposit.
 Other retailers have a cart corral system, which involve customers voluntarily returning the cart to a designated corral or deposit area.